Using Message Editor

 Advanced, Tracking Settings

-Specify the message format (HTML format, Plain text format or both), priority, character set or enable the tracking of the project.
+Specifies the message format (HTML format, Plain text format or both), priority, encoding.
+You can also enable campaign tracking feature by this command.

 Note